geod/w4156-boilerplate-gcloud/README.md

 6. `dev_appserver.py ./`
 7. Now, you will be running the application locally (in locally mimicked App Engine framework!).
 So now checkout <a href='http://localhost:8080'>localhost:8080</a>.
 You should be greeted with `hello` message
 8. After you are done, press `ctrl+c` to stop the local server.

+### Step 12: Setup Anaconda
+If you don't have Python 2.7 in your system, then follow along:
+1. Download <a href='https://www.anaconda.com/download/#macos'>Anaconda</a> with Python version 3.6 (Don't get confused about 3.6 here!!
+We will be creating virtual environment with 2.7 instead of using Anaconda with Python 2.7 version which is a good practice!)
+2. Install Anaconda by double clicking the .dmg file
+3. After installation -> Terminal -> `conda create -n python2env python=2.7`
+4. `source activate python2env`
+5. At this point you have activated virtual environment named python2env with packages python=2.7.
+So now if you test `python --version` you will see `python 2.7` as output
+6. At this point, continue your previous work with this virtual environment active.
+7. Once you are done, deactivate the environment with `source deactivate`
+8. Fun Check: try `python --version` now! (it will show your default python version installed in your system)

 ## Licensing